-Challenge in a job is a critical component that makes work interesting.
+Challenge in a job is a critical component that makes work enjoyable.
 Too much challenge or too little challenge tends to demotivate.
-It takes work to identify give them choices that provide varying degrees of difficulty and challenge.
+It takes work to identify and give them choices that provide varying degrees of difficulty and challenge.
 Doing that will help them gain confidence as they see they can take on new things and do them well.

 Assign Specialized Tasks

 GR8 Leaders pay attention to the people they work with.
 They get insights from talking with them; they note their skills and look for opportunities to enhance their capacity.

 Since innovation is often a difference maker, assign specialized tasks to invite individuals to become experts in a tool, process, or technique.
 Help them become more valuable to the team and their pursuits.

 A simple method to help work be more meaningful is to provide immediate feedback about the work product.
 That may mean quicker input from you, but more importantly, direct feedback from work itself.

 Unfortunately, this gets misused by misguided supervisors.
 They believe they need to have the information first; otherwise, they can't justify their title or position.

 If you want to help increase productivity, people need to know whether their work is good or not.
 It's like the spell checker on computers.
 You don't need to wait for someone to read a misspelled word and tell you about it.
 The computer gives you immediate feedback that it's incorrect.

 So, look for ways to provide that report directly to them or provide systems that give immediate feedback about their work product.

 Multiple research studies show people want to belong to a group.
 When you promote WE and help reduce ME thinking, you develop bonds that help people enjoy being at work.
 Of course, that requires work to help people develop good values, treat others with respect, be accountable, and be self-governing.
 On the other hand, not doing that limits teamwork and belonging.